hiveeyes/arduino/doc/source/firmwares.rst

         CSV and sends it through a RFM69 radio transceiver module to a gateway node.

+    * - :ref:`open-hive-firmware-rfm69-gateway-uart`
+      - `gateway-rfm69-csv-uart.ino`_ receives sensor data over radio and forwards it to the UART interface suitable for further downstreaming to MQTT using the :ref:`beradio-python <beradio:beradio-python>` gateway.

-    * - :ref:`open-hive-firmware-rfm69-gateway`
+    * - :ref:`open-hive-firmware-rfm69-gateway-sdcard`
-      - `gateway-rfm69-csv.ino`_ receives sensor data over radio and stores it to a SD card on an Arduino Yún.
+      - `gateway-rfm69-csv-sdcard.ino`_ receives sensor data over radio and stores it to a SD card on an Arduino Yún.

 Tools
 =====